Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Problem definition

+To maximize the reward, the drone adapts its flapping kinematics through a low-dimensional control parametrization.
+Actuation dynamics and delays are neglected in this study to isolate the control-learning problem, which is a common assumption in preliminary investigations of flapping-wing control \citep{Schenato2003,Yao2019,Faruque2018}.

-To maximize the reward (equation \eqref{eq_rk}), the drone must continuously adapt its flapping kinematics, which are defined by three Euler angles, as illustrated in Figure \ref{fig_drone12}.
-These angles are: (1) the stroke plane angle $\beta$, defined between $x^b$ and $x^s$, where $(xyz)^b$ is the body frame and $(xyz)^s$ is the stroke frame that establishes the stroke plane $(xy)^s$ in which the wingtip remains constrained; (2) the flapping angle $\phi$, measured between the feathering axis $y^p$ and $y^s$; and (3) the pitching angle $\alpha$, defined between $x^p$ and the chord-normal direction $x^w$ of the wing-attached frame $(xyz)^w$ (offset in Figure \ref{fig_drone2} for clarity purposes).
+The wing motion is described using three Euler angles (Figure~\ref{fig_drone12}): (i) the stroke plane angle $\beta$, defined between $x_b$ and $x_s$; (ii) the flapping angle $\phi$, defined between $y_p$ and $y_s$; and (iii) the pitching angle $\alpha$, defined between $x_p$ and the chord-normal direction $x_w$ of the wing-attached frame.

-The flapping angle and the pitching angle follow the same harmonic functions for both wings:
+The flapping and pitching motions follow harmonic laws:

-where $f_c=20$ Hz is the frequency for the flapping and pitching motion and $A_{\alpha}=45^\circ$ is the pitching amplitude. $A_{\phi}$ and $A_{\text{off}}$ are the flapping amplitude and mean flapping angles that form the control actions $\bm{a}=[A_\phi,\beta,A_{\text{off}}]$ with the angle of the stroke plane, similarly to \cite{Faruque2018}.
-Other options are found in \cite{Taylor2001,Schenato2003,Yao2018}.

-These three control actions are linked to the cycle-averaged state with the clipped and scaled proportional derivative (PD) policy: